 Hackett was vice chairman of Steelcase, the global leader in the office furniture industry, from 2014 to 2015.
 He retired as CEO of Steelcase in February 2014, after having spent 20 years leading the Grand Rapids-based office furniture company.

 As a consumer-focused visionary in the office furniture industry, Hackett is credited with guiding Steelcase to becoming a global leader.
 During his 30 years there, he helped transform the office furniture company from traditional manufacturer to industry innovator.
 Having spent his career focused on the evolving needs of consumers, Hackett is recognized for predicting that the office landscape would shift away from cubicles to an open space environment, giving employees the flexibility to work where they want.

 Hackett is well known for his creative management approach to business.
 Through an equity investment by Steelcase in IDEO, an international consulting firm, Hackett forged a unique business relationship with its CEO David Kelley to foster design innovation at the office furniture company.
 At that time in 1996, IDEO specialized in the design of a number of consumer products, office equipment, medical instrumentation, furniture and computers including design of the first “mouse” for early Apple computers.

-He was interim director of athletics at the University of Michigan from Oct.
-31, 2014 to March 11, 2016 where he led the search for a permanent athletic director appointed in January 2016.
-He played center on the University of Michigan football team prior to graduating from the university with a bachelor’s degree in Finance in 1977.
+He was interim director of athletics at the University of Michigan from October 31, 2014 to March 11, 2016 where he led the search for a permanent athletic director appointed in January 2016.
+He played center on the University of Michigan football team prior to graduating from the university with a bachelor’s degree in 1977.